pjcv89/AutoTag/README.md

 After running the notebook, the following folders will be created:
 - */stacksample*: It will contain the  ``Questions.csv`` and ``Tags.csv`` tables downloaded via the Kaggle API after executing the notebook.
+- */Starspace*: It will contain the Starspace's repo. files.
+- */fastText*: It will contain the fastText's repo. files.
-- */data*: It will contain the ``train``,``valid``, and ``test`` text files required for both fastText and StarSpace.
+- */data*: It will contain the ``train``,``valid``, and ``test`` text files in the appropiate format required for both fastText and StarSpace.
+Also the ``train_weighted`` file to perform training with label weights with StarSpace.
 - */models*: It will contain the fastText and StarSpace model files.
 - */predictions*: It will contain raw and processed text files with predictions for the test data, after inference with fastText and StarSpace.

-Additionally, you will require to download a Kaggle token (a `kaggle.json` file containing your Kaggle API credentials, more info [here](https://github.com/Kaggle/kaggle-api)) so you can copy and paste the credentials to declare environment variables inside the notebook and download the [stacksample](https://www.kaggle.com/stackoverflow/stacksample) data.
+Additionally, you will require to download a Kaggle token (a `kaggle.json` file containing your Kaggle API credentials, more info [here](https://github.com/Kaggle/kaggle-api)) so you can copy and paste the credentials to declare environment variables inside the notebook and download the stacksample data.